 “IT’S A QUARTERSTAFF!” he hollered into the sky.

 “FINE!
 QUARTERSTAFF!” she yelled back.
 “You taught me how to use it and you also helped me in so many other ways.
 Both you and your uncle, and I can never repay either of ya, and so I want ya to have this and I hope ya don’t forget me because I know no one else will remember me.”
 Her voice hitched.
 “Please.
 I can’t go with ya, and I’m scared, and I just want someone to know I existed.”

 His brows furrowed into a deep scowl.
-“Fine.
-I’ll take it.
-But only for safe keeping, because someday we’re going to meet again okay, and I’m going to show you how strong I am and what a good fighter I’ll turn out to be, and you’re going to show me if you got any weirder…” His voice grew quiet and she heard him swallow thickly with emotion.
-“I don’t need this to remember you, Briar.
-I… I’ll hang onto it but I promise you, I won’t forget you anyway.”
+“Briar, I’m not going to take it.
+Because I’m not going to forget you, and because someday we’re going to meet again okay, and I’m going to show you how strong I am and what a good fighter I’ll turn out to be, and you’re going to show me if you got any weirder…” His voice grew quiet and she heard him swallow thickly with emotion.
+“I know you don’t have a lot from your parents.”

 The following morning Briar steeled herself to leave.
 Tavish helped her pack up a small satchel and gave her his extra blanket.
 “Keep heading west.
 Stay away from towns but don’t stray too far off the road.
 When you see a large tree grove, go in and you should find a small home.
 Ask for Herkus the Helpful.”
 He smiled and patted the top of her head as he handed her a roughly drawn map.
 “Please, Briar, be safe.
 I’m so sorry you can’t come with us.”
 Briar blinked back tears but nodded.